Honey Bees

 Beekeeping is simple:

-2. Purchase the honey bees from us starting in Dec of this year.
+2. Purchase the honey bees from us starting January 1st.

 Beekeeping is so amazing and can be such an enjoyable hobby or business.
 Isn't it time for you to enjoy beekeeping?
 Think of the honey, and how your honey bees will help pollinate flowers, fruit and vegetables in your area.